pvlib/pvlib-python/docs/sphinx/source/contributing.rst

 We strongly recommend using virtual environments for development.
 Virtual environments make it trivial to switch between different versions of software.
-This `astropy guide
+This `scientific-python.org guide
 <https://learn.scientific-python.org/development/tutorials/dev-environment/>`_
 is a good reference for virtual environments.
 If this is your first pull request, don't worry about using a virtual environment.